ableco/planter/README.md

     $ bundle install
     $ rails generate planter:install

-The Planter install script will create a `db/plant` folder with a default seed file.
+The Planter install script will create a `db/plant` folder with the default seed file.
 It will also generate the following initializer file:

 ```ruby